gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/overloads.md

 # Table of overloads

 This table recaps the features of each extension, with respect to high-level operators.
-Each cell can have four values
+Each cell can have two values

 - ❌: the backend does not support this operator
-- ❔: the backend supports this operator but our extension doesn't call it yet / doesn't handle preparation
 - ✅: our extension calls the backend operator and handles preparation if possible

 Checkmarks (✅) are clickable and link to the source code.